ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-ticks/index.md

 <chart-example title='Min / Max Spacing' name='axis-tick-min-max-spacing' type='generated'></chart-example>

-*Note: Sometimes, when the difference between `minSpacing` and `maxSpacing` is small, the actual spacing between the ticks will appear outside of the requested range.
-This is because ticks are generated with the interval of 1x, 2x, 5x, 10x (or minute, hour, 12 hours, etc. for time axis).
-Please set `maxSpacing` to be 2x-3x times larger than `minSpacing`, or use `tick.interval` or `tick.values` options instead.*
+Please note that when `minSpacing` and `maxSpacing` are very close in value, the actual spacing between the ticks may be outside of the requested range.
+This is because the specified constraints may result in ticks with non-standard intervals.
+Ticks are generated using nice, round intervals such as 1x, 2x, 5x, and 10x (or minute, hour, 12 hours, etc. for time axis).
+To avoid this issue, it’s recommended to set `maxSpacing` to be 2-3 times larger than `minSpacing`, or use `tick.interval` or `tick.values` options instead.

 ## Next Up